-In 2009, during my seventh of ten trips to Kruger National Park I realized I had become so familiar with Kruger that, on occasion, I would stop roadside and remember seeing the very sight I was looking at from a past visit.
+In 2009, during my seventh trip to Kruger National Park, I realized I had become so familiar with Kruger that, on occasion, I would stop roadside and remember seeing the very sight I was looking at from a past visit.
 This park in South Africa is not small, it covers 7,332 square miles!
-Regardless of the vast size though there are places so special they have become ingrained in my memory; forever if I am lucky.
+Regardless of the vast size though, there are places so special they have become ingrained in my memory; forever if I am lucky.

 In 2007, I came upon a beautiful pond that was overflowing because of recent rains that left the sky a dull blue making the colors of the ground and trees stand out even more than usual.